Rotator Cuff Tendinopathy Treatment in Knoxville, TN

 - Physical therapy without lasting improvement

-- PRP injections that did not work
+- injections that did not work

 - You are not a surgical candidate (medical comorbidities, age, anticoagulation) or you want to avoid surgery